 2. Feed The Beast.
 Never underestimate the power of hangry!
 Just like when you had to carry snacks and emergency Cheerios for your toddler, your teen may still need the same.
 For my kids, food is a necessity when they get home.
 Immediately, if not sooner.
 Now, if i ask if they want a snack I may get the snide comments, grunt or eye rolling like “I’m not a baby.”
 But if i simply hand them some food or toss a plate of food in their direction, it gets devoured and I generally get a much happier teenager!
 Now, that is a win-win.

 4. Avoid the Power Struggle.
 One of the best strategies for avoiding power struggles is to give choices within those limits we just mentioned.
 Choose your battles--not everything is worth the pain.
 Avoid ultimatums which a teen will just see as a challenge.
 It’s all about sharing control and being clear.
-Try giving them two options, each of which are ok with you.
-For example, “Will you be home by 10, or do you think 10:30?
-And be willing to explain your reason.
-They may be way more accepting if they understand it’s for their safety.
+Instead of nagging and reminding them they have to watch the online class and do the homework, try giving them two options, each of which are ok with you.
 But try to think ahead and give choices before your teen is resisting.
 If you give them afterwards, you reward that resistance and that’s no good for anyone.

 5. Be flexible.
 And reasonable.
 Avoid setting rules your teen can’t possibly follow.
 A chronically messy teen might have real trouble immediately maintaining a spotless bedroom.
 So if that’s not crucial to you, let it go.
 As your teen demonstrates more responsibility, grant him or her more freedom.
 Remember, you can always close his door.

 6. Set a positive example.
+Acknowledge that this 24/7 togetherness is hard on all of you.
 Teens are still learning how to behave and believe it or not are watching us for clues.
 Sadly, “do as i say, not as I do” is not how it works.
 Your actions generally speak louder than your words.
-Show your teen how to cope with stress in positive ways and be resilient.
+Show your teen how to cope with this Coronavirus stress in positive ways and be resilient.
 And if you lose it, own it.
 Admit it and say you’re sorry.

 Be a good model and your teen will likely follow.
 And when that doesn’t work, just breathe and walk away.
 Tomorrow is another day.